Making teacher recruitment cheaper and easier

 Schools in England spend an estimated £75 million each year advertising jobs online.
 We worked with the Department for Education (DfE) to create a national vacancies service to help schools spend less on advertising jobs, freeing up money for things they need

-Working with DfE through alpha, beta and to live, we’ve helped create the Teaching Vacancies Service.
+Working with DfE through alpha, beta and to live, we created and launched the Teaching Vacancies Service.
 The service gives schools more control over their recruitment budgets and makes it easier for teachers to find jobs.

-The service met all eighteen points in the beta service assessment.
-That means it’s based on an understanding of user needs, addresses security and privacy issues, uses open standards, and has performance indicators that will help DfE keep improving the service as the number of users increases.
+The service, rolled out nationally, is based on an understanding of user needs, addresses security and privacy issues, uses open standards, and has performance indicators that will help DfE keep improving it.

 What we did